Frequently Asked Questions

 How long does an appointment take?

-Please realize that we make a sincere attempt to see you on time for your appointment.
+We make a sincere attempt to see you on time for your pet’s appointment.
 However, because of the limited options for animal ophthalmologists in the state of Michigan, we have to accommodate emergency appointments on a daily basis.
-Please understand that these emergencies may cause unavoidable delays in our schedule.
+These emergencies may cause unavoidable delays in our schedule.
 We will provide you and your pet with the same careful attention devoted to others.
 Most new appointments can last 20-40 minutes.
 Medical and surgical re-evaluation appointments vary between 5 and 20 minutes.
 Early morning appointments and appointments immediately after lunch are most likely to be on-time.

-What if I miss or cancel an appointment with less than 24 hours notice?
+What if I “no show” or cancel an appointment with less than 24 hours notice?

 No Show/No Call Policy: We understand that there are times when you must miss an appointment due to emergencies or obligations for work or family.
 However, when you do not call to cancel an appointment, you may be preventing another patient from getting much needed treatment.
-Conversely, the situation may arise where another patient fails to cancel and we are unable to schedule you for a visit, due to a seemingly “full” appointment book.
-If an appointment is not cancelled at least 24 hours in advance you will be charged a $85 missed appointment fee.
-We will forgive any weather related cancellations at any time, as most of our clients must travel a distance.
+Conversely, the situation may arise where another patient fails to cancel and we are unable to schedule you for a visit, due to a seemingly full appointment book.
+If an appointment is not cancelled at least 24 hours in advance you will be charged an $85 missed appointment fee.
+We will forgive any weather related last minute cancellations at any time, as most of our clients must travel a distance.
 If you no show for your appointment, it will NOT be rescheduled.
 If you disagree with this policy, please do not schedule an examination appointment at The Animal Ophthalmology Center.

-What if I’m running late for my appointment?
+What if I am running late for my appointment?

 We understand that most of our clients must travel a great distance to our clinic and unforeseen traffic and weather related issues may occur during your travels.
 If you think you may be running late, please call our office so that we may advise you if your late arrival can be accommodated, or if we will need to reschedule your appointment.
-In most cases, we can accommodate you, (unless you will arrive after we close) but please understand that if you arrive late, we may delay your appointment to keep on schedule and you will be worked in as soon as possible.
+In most cases, we can accommodate you, (unless you will arrive after we close) but please understand if you arrive late, we may delay your appointment to keep on schedule and you will be worked in as soon as possible.

 What is the approximate cost of an examination?

 Our standard examination fee starts at $240.
 Same-day emergency appointments will start at $325 for the exam and pressure reading.
 This includes a complete ophthalmic examination of both eyes, using slit lamp biomicroscopy and indirect ophthalmoscopy and Tonometry (measures pressures of the eyes).
 Any additional diagnostic procedures that are indicated for your pet’s particular problem (such as tear testing, fluorescein staining of the eye, etc.) are not included in the standard examination and charges will be incurred for any other diagnostic tests in addition to the standard examination fee.
 If medications are dispensed, additional charges for medications will also be incurred in addition to the examination fee and diagnostic testing fees.
 Same-day work-in emergency appointments will start at $325 for the exam and eye pressure (tonometry) reading.

 How much does surgery cost?